johnnyfreeman/revolver/README.md

 grunt
 ```

-Or, to start the Grunt watch server that runs both of the previous tasks upon every save, run:
+Or, if you would rather run both tasks upon every save (usually preferred), run:

 ```shell
 grunt regarde